notBroman/expression_tree/README.md

 - convert an expresison into a tree maybe with regex
-~~- validate expression (look into pythons eval function)
-    use regex to convet input string into only brackets use stack to match brackets
+- ~~validate expression (look into pythons eval function) ~~use regex to convet input string into only brackets ~~use stack to match brackets
-    has to say what is wrong with expression if it is wrong~~
+    ~~has to say what is wrong with expression if it is wrong
 - saving and loading a tree to/from json
 - write unittest for tree conversion